Judiciary Committee advances Catholic judge over Democrats’ objections

-Democrats had peppered Notre Dame University law professor Amy Barrett with questions about her Catholic faith and religious affiliations during her confirmation hearing last month, asking whether she was an “orthodox Catholic.”
+Democrats had peppered University of Notre Dame law professor Amy Barrett with questions about her Catholic faith and religious affiliations during her confirmation hearing last month, asking whether she was an “orthodox Catholic.”

 “Their questions strongly implied she was too Catholic for their taste — whatever it means to be too Catholic.
 I mention this because I fear the committee is heading down a dangerous road if we continue to ask nominees question like this,” committee Chairman Charles E. Grassley said Thursday.